mountainManCode/boomtown/README.md

 # Boomtown Starter

 An application to share your goods and items with the community.
-Built with React-Native and Redux.

 ## Installation

 Download the repo, then run: